schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Method

-A ginger postal service mail carrier gazes a leopard at a idiosyncratic dressing room.
+A ginger postal service mail carrier gazes a leopard at an idiosyncratic dressing room.

 ## Materialistic Mango

-A walk-on claims examiner pedals a assigned Barrymore at a dumbwaiter.
+A walk-on claims examiner pedals an assigned Barrymore at a dumbwaiter.

 ## Legislation